guillelezama/academic-web-Vale/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Hi, and welcome!
-I’m a Ph.D.
-Candidate at the University of Pittsburgh.
+Hello and thanks for visiting my website!
+My name is Valentina González-Rostani, and I’m a Ph.D. candidate (ABD) at the University of Pittsburgh.
 My main research interests lie at the intersection of International Political Economy and Comparative Politics.
-My current research focuses on the political consequences of technological change, such as preferences for redistribution, political disengagement, and populist vote.
-I am also interested in the analysis of international trade, inequality, labor informality, and labor policies.
+My dissertation mainly focuses on the political consequences of technological change on individual political behavior and the evolution of party systems.
+It looks at the interplay between economic, cultural, and institutional factors.
+I use a mixed-methods approach in my work, incorporating quantitative analysis and formal modeling.
+I am also interested in international trade, inequality, labor informality, and automation's effects on climate change.

 I am from Uruguay, where I taught classes on labor relations and administration at the [Universidad de la Republica](https://udelar.edu.uy/portal/).
 Before coming to Pitt, I obtained a MA in Public Policies at the [Universidad Católica del Uruguay](https://ucu.edu.uy/es/taxonomy/term/40/node/113) and a BA in Public Accounting from Universidad de la Republica.

+You can check out my ongoing research projects below, as well as some resources I’ve worked on here [here](https://gonzalez-rostani.netlify.app/resources/).
+Teaching experience and materials are available [here](https://gonzalez-rostani.netlify.app/courses/).

+Please feel free to contact me at: mag384 [at] pitt [dot] edu